neicnordic/sda-helm/sda-orch/files/README.md

 This folder should contain the TLS certificates for orchestartor service and the root ca certificate.

-- root.ca.crt, root ca certificate.
+- ca.crt, root ca certificate.
-- cert.ca.crt, service certificate.
+- orch.crt, service certificate.
-- cert.ca.key, service key.
+- orch.key, service key.